Ihor Kolomoyskyi: Political engagement in Ukraine

 Kolomoyskyi opposed the presidential ambitions and government of Viktor Yanukovych and his broadly pro-Russian Party of Regions.
-He had been an ally of Yanukovych's predecessor as president, Victor Yushchenko (2005-2010) the former central bank governor, helping to finance Yushchenko's Our Ukraine–People's Self-Defense Bloc.
-He also supported Yulia Tymoshenko and her bloc of political parties called Bloc Yulia Tymoshenko.
-In the 2012 Ukrainian parliamentary election Kolomoyskyi was seen by its critics as standing behind Ukrainian Democratic Alliance for Reform (UDAR) of Vitali Klitschko, although the party denied he was a sponsor.
+He had been an ally of Yanukovych's predecessor as president, former central bank governor Viktor Yushchenko, helping to finance Yushchenko's Our Ukraine–People's Self-Defense Bloc.
+He also supported Yulia Tymoshenko and her bloc of political parties, Bloc Yulia Tymoshenko.
+In the 2012 Ukrainian parliamentary election Kolomoyskyi was seen by the Ukrainian Democratic Alliance for Reform's critics as standing behind the UDAR's Vitali Klitschko, although the party denied he was a sponsor.

 Governor of Dnipropetrovsk

 Confrontation with Putin

 After the events of Euromaidan forced the resignation of Yanukovych in February 2014, acting President Oleksandr Turchynov appointed Kolomoyskyi Governor of Dnipropetrovsk Oblast.
 Kolomoyskyi responded to the then-beginning 2014 pro-Russian unrest in Ukraine by saying, "I don't understand how Ukrainians and Russians can fight," before blaming Yanukovych and President of Russia Vladimir Putin for the unrest, referring to the latter as a "schizophrenic of short stature," and accused him of having a "messianic drive" to recreate the Russian Empire or the Soviet Union, which he said would plunge the world into catastrophe.

-Two days later, Russian President Vladimir Putin, who was to respond to Yanukovych's ouster by annexing Crimea and Sevastopol and initiating a separatist war in the Donbas, described Kolomoyskyi as a "unique crook”.
+Two days later, Russian president Vladimir Putin described Kolomoyskyi as a "unique crook".
 According to Putin, Kolomoyskyi "even managed to cheat our Roman Abramovich two or three years ago.
 Scammed him, as our intellectuals like to say.
 They signed some deal, Abramovich transferred several billion dollars, while this guy never delivered and pocketed the money.
 When I asked him [Abramovich]: 'Why did you do it?' he said: 'I never thought this was possible'".

 Kolomoyskyi initially dismissed suggestions of separatism in Dnipropetrovsk.
 However, his then-deputy, Borys Filatov argues that Kolomoyskyi, as governor, proceeded to do "a great deal to prevent the so-called Russian Spring taking over" in the region.
 In April, Kolomoyskyi offered a bounty for the capture of Russian-backed militants and incentives for the turning in of weapons.
 On 3 June 2014, Kolomoiskyi offered a $500,000 reward for the delivery of Oleg Tsaryov, a leader of the separatists, to the law enforcement agencies of Ukraine.
 He drafted thousands of Privat Group employees as auxiliary police officers.
 Kolomoyskyi is also believed to have spent $10 million to create the Dnipro Battalion, and to have provided funds for the Aidar, Azov, and Donbas volunteer battalions.